-What is the difference between mindfulness, hypnotherapy and meditation?
+What is the difference between mindfulness and hypnotherapy?

 Hypnotherapy utilises your imagination (guided imagery) to its best potential and being guided by your therapist, allows your mind to create new thoughts and actions by using stories, analogies, imagination and goal setting.

-Mindfulness and meditation have been studied in many clinical trials and evidence supports the effectiveness of such practice for conditions such as
+Mindfulness has been studied in many clinical trials and evidence supports the effectiveness of such practice for conditions such as

 Take a raisin and hold it in one hand, then concentrate on it as if it is unique .
 Look at it searchingly.
 Notice how many grooves there are in it.
 How many little raised bobbles.
 Whether the colour is the same throughout.
 Whether it’s symmetrical or misshapen.
 Use your eyes to really, examine it intently.